-Why do we get Hemorrhoids?
+Why do we get haemorrhoids?

 As your body increases its production of progesterone in the first couple of months of pregnancy which can cause the veins in your body to relax.
 As your pregnancy progresses, your heavy uterus puts pressure on nearby veins, causing tiny clumps of blood vessels in and around the rectum to bulge.

-We also tend to become constipated due to hormonal changes and straining while having a poo is a risk factor for the developing hemorrhoids.
+We also tend to become constipated due to hormonal changes and straining while having a poo is a risk factor for the developing haemorrhoids.
 You might not realise you even have them until after you give birth, and you’ve either pushed them out or irritated them enough to notice.

 Pain and itching are the two main things you will notice, which can be there all the time and worsen during bowel movements.